tinkerbell/cluster-api-provider-tinkerbell/docs/QUICK-START.md

 clusterctl init --infrastructure tinkerbell
 ```

-The output of `clusterctl init` is similar to this:
+The output of `clusterctl init` is similar to the following:

 ```shell
 Fetching providers